psto/stojanow.com/_posts/books/2019-03-04-built-to-sell.md

 tags: books notes business entreprenurship
 date-read: 2015-06-02
 amazon: https://smile.amazon.com/Built-Sell-Creating-Business-Without/dp/1591845823
-cover: /assets/images/books_images/built-to-sell-john-warrillow.png
+cover: /assets/images/books_images/built-to-sell-john-warrillow.jpg
 toc: true
 ---

 The Paradox that successful entrepreneurs manage:

-> "*You should always run a company as if it will last forever, and yet you should also strive constantly to maximize its value, building in the qualities that allow it to be sold at any moment for the highest price buyers are paying for a business like yours*."
+> "_You should always run a company as if it will last forever, and yet you should also strive constantly to maximize its value, building in the qualities that allow it to be sold at any moment for the highest price buyers are paying for a business like yours_."

 How would you describe your business to someone at a cocktail party?